Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target: Model and basic results

 \section{Model and basic results}

 Assume that the (excess) carbon emission budget of an entity (a country, a company or even an individual person) available at time $t$ is modeled by a Brownian motion with drift:

 where $W_{t}$ is a standard Brownian motion, and $\sigma>0,\, \mu\in{\mathbb R}$ are given constants.\footnote{ As described above, $X_t$ refers to \textit{excess} emissions that are a priori avoidable, so in the sequel the term 'emissions' will always refer to these 'excess emissions'.
-The unit of $X_t$ could for e.g.\ be tCO$_2$.
-Realistic parameter values for $\mu,\sigma$ and $x$ vary with the entity being considered.} The entity uses this budget $X_t$ to emit carbon at rates chosen from a set $S\subset\lbrack0,\overline{c}]$ , where $\overline{c}\geq0$ is the maximum allowable emission rate. \\
+The unit of $X_t$ could for e.g.\ be {MtCO$_2$}.} The entity uses this budget $X_t$ to emit carbon at rates chosen from a set $S\subset\lbrack0,\overline{c}]$ , where $\overline{c}\geq0$ is the maximum allowable emission rate. {The specification \eqref{BM} is a tractable reduced-form diffusion model for the uncertain evolution of the remaining excess emission budget.
+The drift $\mu$ represents the expected trend in the budget, while the volatility $\sigma$ captures aggregate fluctuations due to economic, technological, regulatory, measurement, and weather-related shocks (realistic parameter values for $\mu,\sigma$ as well as for $x$ vary with the entity being considered, see Section \ref{Numerical examples}).
+This Browniam specification is in line with recent stochastic control models of carbon emission markets, see, e.g., A{\"\i}d and Biagini \cite{Aid2}.}\\

-Let $(\Omega,\mathcal{F},\left( \mathcal{F}_{t}\right) _{t\geq 0},\mathcal{P})$ be the complete probability space generated by the process $(X_{t})_{t\geq0}$, and let $C_{t}$ denote the carbon emission rate at time $t$.
-In this paper, we want to only consider emission patterns where the emission rate can not be increased beyond its current level anymore.
+Let $(\Omega,\mathcal{F},\left( \mathcal{F}_{t}\right) _{t\geq 0},\mathcal{P})$ be the complete probability space generated by the process $(X_{t})_{t\geq0}$, and let $C_{t}$ denote the {excess} carbon emission rate at time $t$.
+In this paper, we want to only consider emission patterns where the {excess} emission rate can not be increased beyond its current level anymore.
 Given an initial budget $X_{0}=x$ and an initial emission rate $c\in S$ at $t=0$ (which typically will be equal to $\overline{c}$), an admissible strategy is therefore a process $C=\left( C_{t}\right) _{t\geq0}$ that is non-increasing, right-continuous and adapted to the filtration $\left( \mathcal{F} _{t}\right) _{t\geq0}$ with $C_{t}\in S$ for all $t$.
-In other words, the country is only allowed to reduce or maintain its emission rate over time, so admissible emission strategies are all of the \textit{ratcheting-down} type.
+In other words, the {entity (country, company or individual person)} is only allowed to reduce or maintain its {excess} emission rate over time, so admissible emission strategies are all of the \textit{ratcheting-down} type.
 Under a given strategy $C$, the controlled carbon emission surplus process can be written as

 Define $\Pi_{x,c}^{S}$ as the set of all admissible ratcheting-down strategies with initial surplus $x\geq0$ and initial emission rate $c\in S$. \ Given $C\in\Pi_{x,c}^{S}$, the value function of this strategy that we consider in this paper includes a reward for not having exhausted the remaining budget too early and is given by